iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > I'm gonna keep it on my phone, but i was with someone who tested positive and the app didn't catch it, so I'm pretty sure it's useless.<br> :date: __2020-11-09 21:35:18__

 > Rating based on alert function rather than any more independent function or utility.<br> :date: __2020-11-07 23:00:14__

-> I really appreciate what this app is trying to do, but for some reason it keeps turning location services off on its own?
-I'll randomly get a notification that my C ovidwize notifications have been enabled only to discover it hasn't been scanning for the last couple of weeks.<br> :date: __2020-10-27 14:52:37__